-His recent publications include NATO’s Partnership with the UN: Empowerment through UNSCR 1325 and SDG 5, and a book review of The CSCE and the end of the Cold War: diplomacy, societies and human rights 1972–1990.
+His recent publications include NATO Sanctions Policy, NATO’s Partnership with the UN: Empowerment through UNSCR 1325 and SDG 5, and a book review of The CSCE and the end of the Cold War: diplomacy, societies and human rights 1972–1990.
 Demyan is currently working on a book review evaluating global referendums, and an academic article comparing Ukraine, Georgia, and Kazakhstan’s democratic evolutions.
-He has an MA in European, Russian, and Eurasian Studies from Carleton University, and a BA Honours Specialization in Political Science from Western University and University of Copenhagen.
+He has an MA in European, Russian, and Eurasian Studies from Carleton University, and a BA Honours Specialization in Political Science from Western University and the University of Copenhagen.

 Policy Primer: NATO Sanctions Policy, by Demyan Plakhov, July 2021